tomazy:~$

 external: true

-container so all the changes that we make locally will be automatically synchronized with both of them.
+The new test container will reuse the same app-sync volume that we use for the app container so all the changes that we make locally will be automatically synchronized with both of them.

-Notice that we use different environment variables via env_file
+Notice that we use different environment variables via env_file option.

-.
+The test container doesn't have to run the Rails server so we replace the default command with bin/spring server.
 That will run the Spring server in the foreground allowing the container to wait for our testing instructions.

 Setting up Selenium

-container we need to configure Capybara to use external Selenium server.
+To be able to run the "feature" specs inside the test container we need to configure Capybara to use external Selenium server.
 You can use any of the Selenium docker images.
-I chose selenium/standalone-chrome-debug
+I chose selenium/standalone-chrome-debug as it allows me to connect to the container via VNC (Screen Sharing on Mac) on port 5900 and inspect the automated browser.

 But we have a chicken and egg problem here.
 Capybara has to know about the Selenium server and the Selenium server has to be able to connect to our app served by Capybara.
-Usually we can just use links
+Usually we can just use links to connect the services with docker-compose but it will not allow for a circular dependency.
+To solve this we will use the networks.default.aliases option to expose the test server as test in the default network, which is shared between all the containers.
+With that the Selenium container will be able to access the Capybara server through https://test:3005.

 Capybara configuration